grobian/carbon-c-relay/README.md

 to `carbon_ch`, but it uses a different hash technique (FNV1a) which is faster but more importantly defined to get by a limitation of `carbon_ch` to use both host and port from the members.
 This is useful when multiple targets live on the same host just separated by port.
+The instance that original carbon uses to get around this can be set by appending it after the port, separated by an equals sign, e.g.
+`127.0.0.1:2006=a` for instance `a`.

 DNS hostnames are resolved to a single address, according to the preference rules in [RFC 3484](https://www.ietf.org/rfc/rfc3484.txt).
 The `any_of`